 However the new government were split over what to do with the king.
 Their leader Colonel Damian Velchev was a republican but in January 1935 his opponents managed to force to him out of office.
 In 1936 Boris dissolved the Military League and promised to return to constitutional government.
 Elections were held in 1938.

 The Communist takeover of Bulgaria was gradual.
-From the start they controlled the radio and many newspapers.
-However the Communists removed their opponents one by one.
+From the start, they controlled the radio and many newspapers.
+However, the Communists removed their opponents one by one.
 New Peoples Courts were formed under the Ministry of Justice to try 'war criminals' and 'collaborators'.
-All the supporters of the old regime were rounded up and executed or imprisoned in labour camps.
-They included not just politicians but priests, teachers and policemen.
-Furthermore they removed 'unreliable' officers from the army.
+All the supporters of the old regime were rounded up and executed or imprisoned in labor camps.
+They included not just politicians but priests, teachers, and policemen.
+Furthermore, they removed 'unreliable' officers from the army.
 Eliminating all right-wingers made the Communists even more powerful.

 Meanwhile in 1946 the Bulgarian army was purged again.
 This time about 2,000 officers were removed.
-In September 1946 a referendum on the monarch resulted in Bulgaria becoming a republic.
-In an election in November 1946 the Communists insisted that all FF candidates should form a single list.
+In September 1946 a referendum on the monarchy resulted in Bulgaria becoming a republic.
+In an election in November 1946, the Communists insisted that all FF candidates should form a single list.
 Previously the votes had been able to vote for individual parties (Communist, Agrarian of Social Democrat).
 Now they would only be able to vote for the FF or against it.
 The FF gained most of the seats in the National Assembly.
-However most of the FF seats were taken by Communists rather than Social Democrats or Agrarians (far more than support for the Communists among the voters would justify).
-In this way the Communists gained control of the Assembly.
+However, most of the FF seats were taken by Communists rather than Social Democrats or Agrarians (far more than support for the Communists among the voters would justify).
+In this way, the Communists gained control of the Assembly.

-Finally in June 1947 Nikola Petkov (1889-1947), the leader of the anti-Communist part of the Agrarian Party and the leader of opposition to the Communists was arrested.
+Finally in June 1947 Nikola Petkov (1889-1947), the leader of the anti-Communist part of the Agrarian Party and the leader of the opposition to the Communists were arrested.
 He was executed in August 1947 after a show trial.
-Then in 1947 the Communists introduced the Dimitrov Constitution.
+Then in 1947, the Communists introduced the Dimitrov Constitution.
 It was named after Georgi Dimitrov, leader of the Communists after 1945 and it brought in a full Communist regime in Bulgaria.

-The Communists nationalised industry and collectivised agriculture in Bulgaria.
+The Communists nationalized industry and collectivized agriculture in Bulgaria.
 They also persecuted the Orthodox Church.

 Finally after imposing Communism the Communist Party turned on its own members.
-After the anti-Communist uprising in Hungary in 1956 there was a purge in Bulgaria in which many communists were expelled from the party.
-Some were sent to labour camps.
+After the anti-Communist uprising in Hungary in 1956, there was a purge in Bulgaria in which many communists were expelled from the party.
+Some were sent to labor camps.